 4. Avoid Hyphens and Numbers

 This is not a hard and fast rule as there may be special use cases, like the demo sites created by Web Force here.
 Hyphens and numbers are hard to communicate or remember when typing or misspelt.
 When you tell someone “clubtwo”, they would ask “The number or the word two?”.
 It is a slight inconvenience you may not mind but to everyone else, the simplest frustrations could lead them to competitors.
 If your business name consists of numbers for whatever reason, then I suggest you purchase both, numbers and words, i.e. club2dance.com and clubtwodance.com and point them to the same website.

 Remember to be creative with your name and NOT be creative in getting a name you want.
 Doing so may lead you to get the name in creative ways which are often harder for people to remember.

 The domain name should consist of words or a short phrase that are unique to your business and the industry you serve.
 Be too generic and you lose your business identity.

 Do some research and check how others are doing it.
 It does take time to find the right domain.
 It will tie deep into your marketing strategies with SEOs and branding.
 Once you choose a name, it will be very hard to change to anything else without the downtime and some frustration.

 7. When should I look for a domain name?

 As you may have noticed, all of these points need to be considered when choosing a domain name.
-There will be cases that you would go against it and that is ok.
+There will be cases that you would go against it and that is okay.
 Just be sure to consider all the variables before you proceed.

 Alternatively, Contact Us and we will put our expertise to work and find the right domain for you!